CybRookie/it_infra_code/backup_sla.md

 # Backup services SLA

-Last time modified: 6th November 2020
+Last time modified: 20th November 2020

 > Update:
-> - added Prometheus to the list of backed up services
-> - added specification of full and incremental backups in the "Backup RPO" section
-> - added the day of the week when the full backup should be done - Sunday morning
+> - updated the list of the services in the infrastructure

 Table of contents: